gojical/hitchhikers-guide-to-sqlalchemy/relationships/README.md

 ###### Notes:
 Instead of adding the `id` in both columns of mapper table, we used `parent.relationship.extend([child_obj, child_obj2])` to add *multiple children objects* to the *Parent* object.
 You can also use `parent.relationship.append(child_obj)` to add 1 object.

 The `secondary` kwarg can also be a lambda like so `secondary=lambda: mapper_table_obj`, the argument only runs when a mapper is needed, so long as you provide a valid mapper_table object when it is needed.
 [See example here](https://github.com/librelad/SQLAlchemy-Guide/blob/master/relationships/d_4_many_to_many_secondary_lambda.py).

+You can define a `secondary` arg as the Table object or the string name of the table.

-Also see [delete example](https://github.com/librelad/SQLAlchemy-Guide/blob/master/relationships/d_5_many_to_many_delete.py) and [delete all example](https://github.com/librelad/SQLAlchemy-Guide/blob/master/relationships/d_6_many_to_many_delete_all.py).
+See [delete example](https://github.com/librelad/SQLAlchemy-Guide/blob/master/relationships/d_5_many_to_many_delete.py) and [delete all example](https://github.com/librelad/SQLAlchemy-Guide/blob/master/relationships/d_6_many_to_many_delete_all.py).
 There is alot of info on deleting MtM records please see the [SQLA Documentation on the subject](http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html#deleting-rows-from-the-many-to-many-table).

-You can define a `secondary` arg as the Table object or the string name of the table.

 ---